What is the best credit card travel insurance?

-- They must be travelling with you for the duration of the trip.
+- They must be travelling with you for the whole trip

-Can I use my credit card travel insurance for friends or colleagues?
+Can I use credit card travel insurance for friends or colleagues?

 If you have a personal credit card, you can usually only get complimentary travel insurance for an eligible spouse and dependent children.
 If you want to cover people other than this, you could consider the following options: